seqeralabs/nf-tower-aws/forge/README.md

 ### IAM Role Configuration

-Seqera Batch Forge by default creates and manages the lifecycle of IAM Roles & Policies.
+Seqera Platform Batch Forge by default creates and manages the lifecycle of IAM Roles & Policies used by Nextflow pipelines in Compute Environments.
 During Compute Environment creation, you can optionally provide pre-provisioned roles for your Compute Environment, Head Job, and Instance profile, eliminating the need for these permissions.

 If you want to allow Forge to manage IAM roles but restrict its permissions, you can use the following policy: